 - Breaking and entering, theft, larceny.

-If you do a criminal records check, usually won’t find if they has had any infractions like moving violations:
+If you do a criminal records check, usually won’t find if they have had any infractions like moving violations:

 - Drivers license suspended or revoked.

 - You must be over the age of 21.

 - You must possess a High School Diploma or GED